Ingenious new hand held electric boat motor on a stick

 The concept is simple – a propeller attached to an electric motor attached to a telescoping waterproof stick that holds the batteries and attached to a trigger at the end that acts as the controller.

 When would you use a hand held electric boat motor?

 Well, first let’s talk about the specifications for the TEMO.
 It has a 1 kW motor, about 1.5 horsepower, with a 330 Watt (1.3 of a kiloWatt) lithium battery and a 15cm/ 6 inch three bladed propeller.
 If you compare it to the motors in our Plugboats Guide to Electric Trolling Motors, you’ll see that it is not that far off some of the smaller options.

 So, can that move anything?
-From the video below, you see that it does a not bad job pushing a light inflatable with two (and a half) people aboard.
+It can certainly push a light inflatable with two or three people aboard.

 Electric boat motors enable and encourage creativity

 The TEMO was invented by Alexandre Seux, whose father and brother are both entrepreneurs.
 Following in their footsteps, he earned a Master of Science in entrepreneurship at the Edhec Business School in 2010, itching to start his own business.
 “I waited for the right idea and the right time to start this business,” he says “but it’s a project that has been close to my heart for 10 years.”

 What we love about the TEMO is that it is a hand held electric boat motor is another example of how electric motors free creative thinkers to come up with new solutions when not hampered by ICE motor restrictions.
 It goes back as far as the Preinstorfer brothers of Accumot motors we covered in one of our Throwback Thursdays who figured out in 1955 that an electric motor, unlike an ICE model, could go right into the water.
 Their innovation went on to inspire future engineers like Torqeedo founders Christoph Ballin and Dr. Friedrich Bobel.